Fuel pump failure, is one of those things, that no one wants to deal with.

 Common Failure Causes Include:

-Fuel can be jeopardized, from corrosion, debris and moisture; which can all bring, visible contaminants into the tank.
+Fuel can be jeopardized, from corrosion, debris and moisture.
+And, can all bring, visible contaminants into the tank.

 - The aforementioned contaminants, eventually clog critical components.
 Including, strainers, filters and the fuel pump itself.

 - This blockage ultimately, impairs the flow of fuel.
 Which may affect the vehicle, during acceleration, among other long-term impairments.

-So, if you suspect you are dealing with a fuel pump failure; it’s recommended to inspect the fuel pump.
+So, if you suspect you are dealing with a fuel pump failure, inspect the fuel pump.
 A fuel pressure gauge can show conclusively, that the pump is not delivering, the right amount of fuel pressure.
-Anything less, is indicative of fuel pump problems that require attention.
+Anything less, is indicative of fuel pump problems, that require attention.

 Fuel Pump Replacement

 A vehicle owner who understands automobiles, could replace a fuel pump.
 And, save some money while doing it.
 Anyone who tries this has to remember that, they are dealing with fuel and fumes.
 Any work that a person does on their fuel pump, should be in a, very well-ventilated area.

-It may be more convenient and certainly safer, to have an automobile service center do the work.
-Also, mechanics can first of all; run diagnostics, to make sure that the problem, has been properly identified.
-So, if it is the fuel pump failing; they have the tools and parts, necessary to do a complete job.
+It may be more convenient and certainly safer, to have a mechanic do the work.
+Also, mechanics can run diagnostics, to make sure that the problem, has been properly identified.
+So, if it is the fuel pump failing, they have the tools and parts, necessary to do a complete job.

-So, anyone who owns a vehicle must know that; sometime or other fuel pump failure, is possible.
-And, hopefully, that will happen towards the end of the working life of the vehicle.
-Finally, looking for the signs is; as much a safety precaution, as it is checking for problems.
+So, anyone who owns a vehicle must know that, a fuel pump failure, is possible.
+And, hopefully, that will happen towards, the end of the working life of the vehicle.
+Finally, looking for the signs, is as much a safety precaution, as it is checking for problems.